 - Homework / revision booklet – students complete independently to develop knowledge and understanding

 - Exam style question booklet -application of knowledge to show understanding

 Students who choose to study A-Level in Physical Education will be required to carry out independent research into different areas of the topic and have an enthusiasm for reading around the subject area.
 An ability to work to deadlines, in small groups and individually is a must for this subject.

 You are required to have a high interest in the subject and ideally compete and participate regularly in an individual or team sport.

 Students that have taken PE have combined it with a wide range of other subjects from Art through to Physics.
 Some are keen to study the subject further at university, whilst many take the subject because they realise it is important to study something you enjoy.

-Grade 5 or above in either GCSE PE or science and play regular individual or team sport.
+Grade 5 or above in either GCSE PE or science.

 A Level P.E – Course Structure